jaspersong/Project_CS-4500/report/doc.md

 - Connect multiple local KV-Stores to support communicating to each other over the network
 - Update the schema field in the dataframe to not be a pointer
+- Minimize copying strings when going when adding them to dataframes